 Several models have been published for predicting clinical outcomes in CLM patients.
 A common approach is utilizing multivariate Cox proportional hazard regression using clinically relevant variables and selecting high hazard ratio variables for a scoring system [5-13].
-Fong et al. [6], for instance utilized 7 clinicopathological characteristics, from which they selected 5 variables (node-positive primary, disease-free interval from primary to metastases, number of hepatic tumors, if largest hepatic tumor >5cm, and if carcinoembryonic antigen level > 200ng/ml) for their scoring system.
-Wang et al. [14] evaluated the accuracy of 9 different survival prediction scoring systems with the majority of these scoring systems resulting in a concordance index (C-index) crossing below the 0.50 threshold in its 95% confidence interval.
+Fong et al. [6], for instance, utilized 5 clinicopathological variables (node-positive primary, interval from primary to metastases, number of hepatic tumors, if largest hepatic tumor >5cm, and carcinoembryonic antigen level > 200ng/ml) for their scoring system.
+Wang et al. [14] evaluated the accuracy of 9 different survival prediction scoring systems with 6 of the scoring systems resulting in a concordance index (C-index) crossing below the 0.50 threshold in its 95% confidence interval.
+A C-index crossing 0.50 would indicate prediction no better than random chance.

-There are limitations with these scoring systems, namely that Cox-regression may not capture nonlinear relationships between clincopathological variables, that scoring systems require manual thresholding, and that other data, such as CT imaging, may provide features that can be utilized for outcome prediction.
+There are limitations with these scoring systems, namely that scoring systems require manual thresholding, and that other data, such as CT imaging, may provide features that can be utilized for outcome prediction.
 We aim to address these gaps by building a survival prediction model from two motivating ideas: the usage of CT radiomic imaging data and modelling time-dependent survival with machine learning.

 CT has been standard of care for characterizing tumor response and radiomics is an emerging field that shows promise in analyzing complex details in CT scans.
 Radiomic features are computed textural attributes of which quantitatively characterize shape, intensity statistics, and gray-level relationships within the anatomy of interest.
-Ganeshan et al. [15] observed that intensity and entropy of a liver CT volume of CLM patients significantly changed after contrast injection, indicating that radiomics can capture textural changes from enhancement.
-Miles et al. [16] investigated radiomics in relation to CLM survival by computing intensity and uniformity features from a CT liver volume and observing that textural uniformity was significantly associated with increased survival.
-Creasy et al. [17] and Simpson et al. [18] also observed that increased homogeneity in liver CT volumes were associated with increased risk of hepatic recurrence.
+Specific to liver metastases, Fiz et al. [15] report 32 different studies up to June 2020 evaluating the association of radiomics to overall survival, tumor size, or response evaluation criteria, however the studies assess for association and did not measure predictive accuracy.
+Ganeshan et al. [16] observed that intensity and entropy of a liver CT volume of CLM patients significantly changed after contrast injection, indicating that radiomics can capture textural changes from enhancement.
+Miles et al. [17] investigated radiomics in relation to CLM survival by computing intensity and uniformity features from a CT liver volume and observing that textural uniformity was significantly associated with increased survival.
+Creasy et al. [18] and Simpson et al. [19] also observed that increased homogeneity in liver CT volumes were associated with increased risk of hepatic recurrence.

-Artificial intelligence (AI) methods have shown potential in survival prediction in previous studies [19, 20].
-A strength of AI, specifically machine learning, is an automated and iterative approach, where model parameters are repeatedly optimized.
+Artificial intelligence (AI) methods have shown potential in survival prediction in previous studies [20, 21].
+AI, specifically machine learning, initializes models with parameters that can be optimized as more training data is available.
 This allows for the initialization of complex model architecture which may be more suitable to model interdependent variables than a linear models used for previous scoring systems.

 We set out to evaluate, as a proof of concept, whether an automated prediction system can predict progression-free survival for liver metastasis patients treated with RT.
-To do this, we developed software for the automated extraction of radiomic features from CT liver scans, a machine learning prediction model to utilize radiomic features to predict survival, and the validation of the performance of the model when enhancing radiomic features with clinical data.
+To do this, we programmed a machine learning pipeline by implementing existing radiomic libraries to extract features from liver volumes that were manually segmented by radiation oncologists.
+We then implemented known machine learning models to be trained with the radiomic data and validated it with known patient recurrence outcomes.

 2. Materials and Methods